pragmagrid/perfsonar/README.rst

    Once the installation finishes the host will reboot and is ready for login.

-#.
-Login as root on a server console and select a username and a password for the web admin interface
+#.  **Select a username and a password for the web admin interface**

-   that will be used by perfSONAR.
+   Login as root on a server console and  when prompted select username and password that will be used by perfSONAR.

-#.
-Configure download for the mesh client configuration file:
+#. **Configure the mesh client**

    #.
 Edit the file **/etc/perfsonar/meshconfig-agent.conf** and add the lines::